arrenree/KDB-Problem-Sets/README.md

 / need ( ) surrounding */
 ```

-[adverb 6.2] Calculate the sum of every integer leading up to 5
+[Adverbs 10.0] 2.
+Calculate the sum of every integer leading up to 5

 ```q
 (+/) til 5
 10
 ```

-[adverb 6.3] Retrieve the max value in a list from 1 to 5
+[Adverbs 10.0] 3.
+Retrieve the max value in a list from 1 to 5

 ```q
 (|/) 1 2 3 4 5